What is journalistic writing?

 A quotation is a piece of direct speech that comes from a person associated with the article.
 Quotations are written in speech marks.
 Children might be asked to highlight these in the newspaper article, for example:

 A teacher may discuss the need for quotations in a newspaper article with the class.
-Children will be made aware that quotations are important, because it is important to get people's opinions on various matters.
+Children will be made aware that quotations are essential, because it is important to get people's opinions on various matters.
 Sometimes a journalist will write about what someone has said using reported speech (also known as indirect speech, highlighted in yellow below):

 Writing a newspaper article in primary English